pgb314/Proyecto-ETL/README.md

 ### Second Source:
 #### http://www.geoba.se/population.php?pc=world&type=28&year=1990&st=country&asde=&page=3
 #### Scrapping will be necessary, 60 different links with 400 datapoints per link
-#### First attempt with selenium and parallelization is too slow, change methods to only parallelized beautifulsoup possible due to the url being consistent
+#### First attempt with selenium and parallelization is too slow.
+Changing methods to only parallelized beautifulsoup is possible due to the url being consistent and no selenium is used for iterating objects.
-#### Optimized code to increase speed as much as possible, full extraction takes 45 minutes.
+####Full scrapping and saving to a Data frame takes 45 minutes.

 ### Third Source:
 #### https://en.wikipedia.org/wiki/List_of_countries_by_past_and_projected_GDP_(nominal)